sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 kubectl apply -f ./k8s/traefik.yml
 ```

-> Traefik itself gets exposed as service of type `LoadBalancer`, which means it can received traffic from outside of the cluster
+> Traefik itself gets exposed as service of type `LoadBalancer`, which means it receives traffic from outside of the cluster

 ---